Florismart/Xamarin.Fontwesome/README.md

 Setup
 -----
-__1.__ In Xamarin, import the library as an Android library project.
+__1.__ In Xamarin, import the library as an iOS library project.
 Now you can build it and export as DLL.

 __2.__ Then, add Fontwesome dll as a dependency to your existing project.

 __3.__ Add now your embedded font to .plist file ( and remember to set "BUILD ACTION as BundleResource" and "Copy to output directory as Always Copy" for single font)!

 __4.__ At Last quick setup your application class and you are good to go!

+or just download via nuget as Florismart.Fonwtwesome

 ```C#
 [Register ("AppDelegate")]